-Paragraph 1 Services in parish churches
+Paragraph 6 Services in parish churches

-7. Paragraph 1 deals with a lacuna which arose from amendments made by Amending Canon No. 39.
-Amending Canon No. 39 changed the requirement to hold certain services each Sunday and on specified other days in a church in every parish to a requirement to hold those services in a church in every benefice.
-However, those amendments removed, without replacing it with updated provision, a backstop provision that prevented a church ceasing to be used for public worship altogether when deciding where services should take place.
-If a church is no longer to be used

-- for public worship at all, then it should be closed for worship under the Mission and Pastoral Measure 2011. - 8.
-Paragraph 1 of the Amending Canon therefore inserts provisions in Canons B 11 and B 14 reinstating the backstop provision which prevents decisions as to where services are to take place within a benefice resulting in a church ceasing to be used altogether for public worship.
+- 10. Paragraph 6 removes an anomaly that arose from certain amendments made by Amending Canon No. 39.
+That Amending Canon changed the requirement to hold certain services each Sunday and on other specified days in a church in every parish to a requirement to hold those services in a church in every benefice.
+However, the amendments removed without replacement a backstop provision that would prevent a church from ceasing to be used for public worship altogether when the decision was taken on where services should take place.
+If a church is no longer to be used for public worship at all, then it should be closed for worship under the Mission and Pastoral Measure 2011. - 11.
+Paragraph 6 therefore inserts provisions in Canons B 11 and B 14 to reinstate the backstop provision to prevent decisions on where services are to take place within a benefice from leaving a church ceasing to be used altogether for public worship.

-Paragraphs 2 and 3 Marriage
+Paragraphs 7 and 8 Marriage

-- 9. Paragraph 2 amends the Canons B 31 and B 32 (which are concerned with impediments to marriage) in line with changes to the law made by the Marriage and Civil Partnership (Minimum Age) Act 2022.
-That Act raises the minimum age at which a person may lawfully marry from 16 to 18. - 10.
-Paragraph 3 amends Canons B 34 (which is concerned with the legal preliminaries to marriage) and B 36 (which makes provision for services after civil marriage) in line with recent amendments to the Marriage Act 1949 which replaced superintendent registrar's certificates with marriage schedules.
+- 12. Paragraph 7 amends Canons B 31 and B 32 (which are each concerned with impediments to marriage) in line with the changes to the law made by the Marriage and Civil Partnership (Minimum Age) Act 2022.
+That Act raises the minimum age at which a person may lawfully marry from 16 to 18. - 13.
+Paragraph 8 amends Canons B 34 (which is concerned with the legal preliminaries to marriage) and B 36 (which makes provision for services after civil marriage) in line with recent amendments to the Marriage Act 1949 which replaced superintendent registrar's certificates with marriage schedules.

-Paragraph 4 Lay residentiary canons
+Paragraph 9 Lay residentiary canons

-11. Paragraph 4 amends Canon C 21 (which sets out qualifications required for appointment as, among other things, a residentiary canon) to take account of the provision made in clause 5 of the draft Miscellaneous Provisions Measure for the appointment of lay residentiary canons.
+14. Paragraph 9 amends Canon C 21 (which sets out qualifications required for appointment as a residentiary canon, among other things) to take account of the provision made in clause 7 of the draft Miscellaneous Provisions Measure for the appointment of lay residentiary canons.
+The amendment to Canon C 21 reflects the condition in clause 7 that only a person who has been admitted as a reader or lay worker for at least six years and is licensed to serve as such is eligible for appointment as a lay residentiary canon.

-Paragraph 5 Rural deans
+Paragraph 10 Rural deans

-12. Paragraph 5 amends Canons F 17 (which sets out requirements as to the keeping of records of church property) and F 18 (which provides for the survey of churches) so that a person other than the rural dean1 may act as the deputy of the archdeacon under these Canons.
-The rural dean might not be available to act as deputy, and delay then ensues if the inspection of records or of the church building has to be postponed.
+15. Paragraph 10 amends Canons F 17 (which sets out requirements as to the keeping of records of church property) and F 18 (which provides for the survey of churches) so that a person other than the rural dean may act as the deputy of the archdeacon under those Canons.
+But the rural dean might not be available to act as deputy and delay would then ensue if the inspection of records or of the church building had to be postponed.
 The amendments will enable some other person to be appointed to act as the deputy of the archdeacon for these purposes.

-Paragraph 6 Ecclesiastical Courts
+Paragraph 11 Ecclesiastical Courts

-13. Paragraph 6 makes it clear that the qualifications for appointment as a deputy diocesan or provincial registrar are the same as those for appointment as a registrar (including the qualification of being a communicant)...
+16. Paragraph 11 provides that the qualifications for appointment as a deputy diocesan or provincial registrar are the same as those for appointment as a registrar (including the requirement to be a communicant).

-Paragraph 7 Interpretation
+Paragraph 12 Interpretation

-14. Paragraph 7 amends Canon I 1 so that the provision that it makes for the interpretation of Canons also applies to instruments (e.g. regulations) that are made under a Canon.
+17. Paragraph 12 amends Canon I 1 (interpretation of the Canons) so that the provision that it makes for the interpretation of Canons also applies to instruments (for example, regulations) that are made under a Canon.